kericson-utmartin-csci222/Fa21-HW00/README.md

 If you are here, that means you have successfully created your GitHub account, *and* connected to the class repo :tada:
 ### Getting Started ###
 Creating your GitHub account is something you need to do once, and then never again.
-Creating a repo (what happened when you accepted the class assignment), is something you'll likely do once per project - you shouldn't need to do it again for this class.
+Creating a repo (what happened when you accepted the class assignment), is something you'll likely do once per project - you shouldn't need to do it again for this assignment.
 ### Setting up SSH with GitHub ###
 This is a task you'll need to do once per unique *machine* you work on.
 Given the way the CS department Linux machines are set up, you should only need to do this once, and it will work no matter which physical machine you are using (you will need to do it for a home/personal machine if you want to though!)
 1. Open a Terminal in Linux (you can click on "Activities" in the upper left, and type Terminal into the search bar)